in your area.

 - Improvements.
 Essentially, has the owner installed any new features into the house in recent years that will make it more attractive?
 Has the kitchen been redone, is there new flooring, or have the walls been repainted?
 Check for outdoor improvements, too.
 You want to make sure that something has been done recently to keep the property up with the times.

 - Market.
-Most of the areas that had the biggest surges in home values during the housing bubble (Las Vegas, Florida, California) now have some of the biggest foreclosure rates and the most battered home prices.
+Most of the areas that had the (Las Vegas, Florida, California) now have some of the biggest foreclosure rates and the most battered home prices.
 Until the market "levels out" again, that is going to continue to be a problem when it comes to selling a home in those areas, and no analysts seem to be willing to hazard a guess as to when that leveling-out is going to happen.
 A general rule to follow is that the value of a house is down when the market is flooded and when the economy is down.
 Otherwise, it's up.